Thomvis/thomvis.github.io/_posts/2015-11-26-async-swift.md

 By passing the async data into the UIImage initialiser, the initialiser becomes asynchronous as well.
 This could happen automatically as you pass asynchronous values to methods that expect their synchronous counterparts.

 Another source for asynchronous values is a threading/scheduling mechanism like Grand Central Dispatch.
-Consider the following example of an asynchronous function that takes an image and preforms the expensive blur operation on the global queue:
+Consider the following example of an asynchronous function that takes an image and performs the expensive blur operation on the global queue:

 {% highlight swift %}
 func blurImage(image: UIImage, radius: Int) -> async UIImage {